-Kirill has funded healthcare for 28 patients in 9 countries.
+Kirill has funded healthcare for 58 patients in 10 countries.

 Eldriyan is a 10-month-old baby boy from the Philippines.
 His father works as a coconut farmer, and his mother is a housewife.
 Eldriyan was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
 He needs to undergo a series of procedures to eliminate bowel dysfunction.
 When Eldriyan's family learned about our medical partner, World Surgical Foundation Philippines, they traveled for nine hours to receive treatment.
 On December 10th, Eldriyan will undergo surgery to correct his condition.
 After his recovery, he will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
 Now, our medical partner, World Surgical Foundation Philippines, is requesting $1,279 to cover the total cost of Eldriyan's procedure and care.
 Eldriyan's mother shared, "thank you for the chance towards a better life for Eldriyan."

 Amani is a beautiful eight-month-old baby boy and the last born child in a family of four children.
 Amani's parents are small scale farmers who grow maize, bean, potatoes and vegetables which they mainly use for their own food.
 The father also works as a night guard to be able to get money to support his family.
 Amani has been diagnosed with hydrocephalus, a condition in which excess cerebrospinal fluid accumulates in the brain and increases intracranial pressure.
-As a result of her condition, Georgeline has been experiencing an increasing head circumference.
-Without treatment, Georgeline will experience severe physical and developmental delays.
-Our medical partner, African Mission Healthcare Foundation, is requesting $685 to cover the cost of surgery for Georgeline that will treat her hydrocephalus.
-The procedure is scheduled to take place on April 17 and will drain the excess fluid from Georgeline's brain.
-This will reduce intracranial pressure and greatly improve her quality of life.
-With proper treatment, Georgeline will hopefully develop into a strong, healthy young boy.
+As a result of his condition, Amani has been experiencing fevers and an impact on his eyes.
+Without treatment, Amani will experience severe physical and developmental delays.
+Our medical partner, African Mission Healthcare Foundation, is requesting $1,300 to cover the cost of surgery for Amani that will treat his hydrocephalus.
+The procedure is scheduled to take place on July 14th and will drain the excess fluid from Amani's brain.
+This will reduce intracranial pressure and greatly improve his quality of life.
+With proper treatment, Amani will hopefully develop into a strong, healthy young boy.
 Amani’s mother says, "It’s not been easy for us ever since we had our baby due to his health issues, he needs treatment but we cannot afford the cost.
 Help us if you can.”